-In a genre where outside musical influence has easily overtaken priority to roots, Kate Hasting Band founding members Kate Hasting and Josh Beale feel a welcomed responsibility to use other genres as a compliment to their Midwest country sound.
+In a genre where outside musical influence has easily overtaken priority to roots, Hasting & Co. founding members Kate Hasting and Josh Beale feel a welcomed responsibility to use other genres as a compliment to their Midwest country sound.
 “Country music is all about honesty, no matter how brutal,” explains Hasting.
-“We were all three raised in communities driven by the genre, and know fans can call a farce from a mile away.”
+“We were both raised in communities driven by the genre, and know fans can call a farce from a mile away.”
 “The beauty of our band is in our willingness to be vulnerable for the sake of giving fans an honest taste of our upbringing,” adds Beale.
-“Authenticity has always been the core of country - and will always be the core of the Kate Hasting Band.”
+“Authenticity has always been the core of country - and will always be the core of the Hasting & Co.”

 Born and raised on her family farm in Ohio, Hasting walked away from medical school, realizing country music was where she wanted to be.
 “Country wasn’t just an option - it was the only option,” said Hasting.
 “That was how we were raised and what we listened to.
 Country is the great love of my life - we’ve had our breakups, but it’s something I’ve always known I would love forever.”
 In 2010 she released her debut album Kate Hasting, produced by Steve Walsh, followed by Playing with Fire in 2011 (also produced by Walsh), and shortly after made the move to Music City.

-That same year, the now trio released their debut EP “Country Music” under the band name Kate Hasting Band, co-produced by award-winning engineer and producer Chad Carlson (Taylor Swift, Trisha Yearwood, Chase Rice) and legendary guitarist Rob McNelley (Kenny Chesney, Carrie Underwood, Jake Owen).
+In 2013, they released their debut EP “Country Music” under the band name Kate Hasting Band, co-produced by award-winning engineer and producer Chad Carlson (Taylor Swift, Trisha Yearwood, Chase Rice) and legendary guitarist Rob McNelley (Kenny Chesney, Carrie Underwood, Jake Owen).
 In 2015, the band released singles Just Friends, Country Music (reprise) and Behind the Bleachers, all produced by Tyler Smyth (Dangerkids).
 The video for Behind the Bleachers earned director Nishan Gilmet, an Emmy nomination, and was quickly picked up by Great American Country (GAC), The Country Network (formerly ZUUS Country), and several other regional music outlets nationwide.
 In October 2017, Hasting and Beale released EP Can't Get Enough, highlighting the release with a performance at Nashville's City Winery alongside fellow artist Collin Raye to benefit partner organization Firefighters Behavioral Health Alliance.

-As they continue to evolve, both apart and as a whole, the focus of the Kate Hasting Band remains finding a sound true to their roots - regardless of where the journey takes them.
-“What makes music country is the honesty behind it, regardless of the production.
+As they continue to evolve, both apart and as a whole, the focus of the Hasting & Co. remains finding a sound true to their roots - regardless of where the journey takes them.
+“What makes music ‘country’ is the honesty behind it, regardless of the production.
 I still believe Luke Bryan has done and seen everything he’s described in his songs, and we aim to do the same,” says Hasting.
 “There are times we’ve compromised ourselves and our music,” adds Beale.
 “But for us, this isn’t a ‘make it at any cost’ mindset… This is a ‘make it with integrity’ plan.”
-“We decided awhile ago that we’d go home before we did something that wasn’t true to our Midwest country sound,” continues Hasting.
+“We decided a while ago that we’d go home before we did something that wasn’t true to our Midwest country sound,” continues Hasting.
 “Moving forward, it’s important to us that we honor our sound and deliver to fans a story we can back up.”
 That is country music.